Dinir/obs-audio-filter-guide/guide-en.md

 - - -

 And this is all the explanation for the five filters in OBS.
 It's not a simple task to configure some or all of these filters for your environment.
-It's not necessarily hard, but you *will* need to spend some time to actually test the audio - tweak a bit, make a short record, listen to it, and rinse and repeat until you feel everything is alright.
+It's not necessarily hard, but you *will* need to spend some time to actually test the audio - tweak a bit, make a short record (or test using the Audio Monitoring feature), listen to it, and rinse and repeat until you feel everything is alright.

 [OBS Peak Meter]: ./image/peak-meter.png
 [Reading the Volume Meter]: https://github.com/obsproject/obs-studio/wiki/Understanding-The-Mixer#reading-the-volume-meter